Deuchier/flight_manager_V1/README.md

 In implementations, almost every system call accepts a `token`, which is simply a parameter pack.
 The name might be confusing with the term used in lexical analysis, but I've not changed it yet.

+### State vs No State

+If we assign some states to the data, such as "Making, WaitingForPayment, Ready, Done, Expired" for reservations, we can store them in one storage and make the storage handle the transitions of states.

+Another method is to erase the states, but store the information by storing the reservations in different storages.
+This makes the calling logics more complicated, but the reservation itself no longer needs to record its state.

+There has been long-term debates as to whether we should have states and what states we should have.
+I don't think there are any silver bullets, and only experience will tell me which to choose.